Where and when are they?

 What will you need to bring?

-During the summer season it’s good to bring some mosquito repellent, wear long sleeves and long pants as the mozzies can be out in force.
+During the summer season it’s good to bring some mosquito repellent, wear long sleeves and long pants as the mozzies can sometimes be out in force.
 During winter, wear something to keep you warm.
-You may want to bring some water, a camera, binoculars, and a torch is always helpful to guide you back to the car park across the golf course.
+You may want to bring some water, a camera, binoculars, and a torch is always helpful to guide you back to the car park.

 What happens if the weather is bad?

 The bats are not silly and will delay their fly-out if the weather is cold, windy and rainy – a bit like us in the middle of a Melbourne winter!
-Therefore, the count will be cancelled on days like that, and all registered counters will be notified by about 3 or 4 pm on the day of the count.
+Therefore, the count will be cancelled on days like that, and I will update the blog by about 3 or 4 pm on the day of the count.

 How do you register?